DeKUT-DSAIL/arm-dev-summit/bioacoustics/raspi-ssh-env-setup.md

 # Using SSH with the Raspberry Pi

 ## Step 1
-Download and install PuTTy [here](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.76-installer.msi) for Windows and [here](https://the.earth.li/~sgtatham/putty/latest/putty-0.76.tar.gz)
+Download and install PuTTy [here](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.76-installer.msi) for Windows and [here](https://the.earth.li/~sgtatham/putty/latest/putty-0.76.tar.gz) for Unix

 ## Step 2
 Connect your PC/Mac to the same Wi-Fi you entered SSID and password to the Pi during the image writing process.
 Alternatively, you can connect the Raspberry to your computer using an ethernet cable and then power the Raspberry Pi.